 14 November 2010: Another terrific starter is the six-piece falafel plate.
 Falafel (chickpeas mashed with onions then fried to a nice crunch) are hemispherically shaped, like the top half of the Earth.
 Bite into each falafel and you’ll experience the sensation of a slight crispy crunch followed by a soft, moist inside that tastes unlike any falafel I’ve ever had.
 It’s the type of falafel which should be used to help broker peace in the Middle East.
 They’re that good!
 Seasoned with herbs and spices, they’re served with a luscious yogurt sauce which complements them wonderfully.

 14 November 2010: For years, my local standard for Baba Ghanoug, roasted eggplant with tahini sauce, lemon juice and garlic, has been Yasmine’s Cafe, yet another terrific Palestinian-owned treasure.
 If possible, the San Pedro Middle Eastern Restaurant’s version is even better.
 It’s rich and creamy with a prominent garlic flavor.
 In Middle Eastern fashion, you’ll want to cut up pieces of the wonderful housemade pita (still fresh and warm) and use the pita to scoop up as much Baba Ghanoug as you can fit into your mouth.
 Each bite is an adventure in appreciation.

-20 September 2016: For me, the highlight of the salad menu–and you can’t go wrong with any of the seven choices–may just well be the Bakdunecea Salad (parsley with tahini and lemon juice served with olive oil).
+20 September 2016: For me, the highlight of the salad menu–and you can’t go wrong with any of the seven choices–was always the Bakdunecea Salad (parsley with tahini and lemon juice served with olive oil).
 Though no longer offered on the menu, the accommodating staff might just whip it up for you if you ask nicely and Mohammad is available (he’s the only one who knows the recipe).
 This salad has powerful qualities, a term you might not associate with parsley.
 Parsley is usually thought up as an ingredient to chop up and sprinkle on entrees needing color.
 It’s sometimes thought of in a decorative sense, not for its flavor enhancing qualities.
 Used correctly and in combination with other ingredients (such as tahini), it is refreshing and assertive.